TYPO3-extensions/sphinx/Documentation/AdministratorManual/RenderingPdf/InstallingShareFont.rst

 	As there is currently no automatic script available for you, when using MikTeX, please follow the instructions from http://www.radamir.com/tex/ttf-tex.htm.

-	**Tip:** You may want to use script ``convert-share.sh`` from a Linux machine and set ``INSTALL=0`` near the beginning of the script.
-Instead of installing the converted fonts on your system, it will only convert them and prepare mapping files within directory ``RestTools/LaTeX/fonts/texmf/``.
+	**Tip:** You may want to use script :program:`convert-share.sh` from a Linux machine and set ``INSTALL=0`` near the beginning of the script.
+Instead of installing the converted fonts on your system, it will only convert them and prepare mapping files within directory :file:`RestTools/LaTeX/fonts/texmf/`.

 Once converted, the font is available as ``typo3share`` within LaTeX documents.
-To test that it has been properly installed, you may create a sample LaTeX document, (``test-font.tex``):
+To test that it has been properly installed, you may create a sample LaTeX document, (:file:`test-font.tex`):

 .. code-block:: latex